AdobeDocs/experience-platform.en/help/administrative-tags/api/folders.md

 ## Getting started

-The endpoints used in this guide are part of the Adobe Experience Platform APIs.
 Before continuing, please review the [getting started guide](./getting-started.md) for important information that you need to know in order to successfully make calls to the API, including required headers and how to read example API calls.

 ## Retrieve a list of folders {#list}